-Our assemblies reflect the achievements and learning of the children.
+Our assemblies reflect the achievements and learning of the children and are planned to reinforce their Personal Development.
 We encourage the children to participate in assemblies by showing their work to the other children and raising issues that they have discussed in their classes.
 Assemblies offer an opportunity to acknowledge and reward children for their achievements both in and out of schools.
 They play an important part in promoting the ethos of the school, which is that all children are valued and all achievements are recognised.